rudametw/Learning-Git/README.md

 `make`

+`make clean` removes all temporary files EXCEPT PDFs/*pdf, which is the actual course.

+`make clean-all-pdfs` cleans everything, including all generated pdfs.

 ## `pdflatex` vs `lualatex`

 The makefile uses `lualatex` but the document does compile with `pdflatex` also.

-If you need to use pdflatex, you should uncomment the line `%\usepackage[utf8]{inputenc}` in `CM-preamble.sty` which fixes issues with utf characters.
+If you need to use pdflatex, you should uncomment the line `%\usepackage[utf8]{inputenc}` in `CM-preamble.sty` which fixes issues with utf-8 characters.